 If you’re traveling with a large party, the Pythian Market is ideal.
 With 14 different food vendors and dozens of options, everyone is sure to be satisfied.
 The best part is that this food hall is located just minutes from our biggest concert venues, making the stroll to the show enjoyable.

 South Market District

 If you’re looking for a sit-down experience, head to one of the restaurants in the South Market District.
 Contemporary-chic Willa Jean, vegan eatery The Daily Beet, and Asian restaurant Maypop are favorites within the neighborhood.

 If you’re looking for great seafood, Borgne, located inside the Hyatt Regency Hotel offers a taste of classic New Orleans dishes.
 Enjoy a menu filled with oysters, fresh fish, soft shell crab, and other hearty meals.
 Borgne also has a full bar and makes a mean Bloody Mary.

-Along Poydras Street and beyond, you’ll find Italian favorite Reginelli’s and Mexican-American restaurants Johnny Sanchez and Juan’s Flying Burrito, just a short walk to the concert venues.
-You’ll also find the newly-opened Copper Vine Winepub, a fun place to enjoy a glass of wine and a meal before a show (the flatbreads are delicious!).
+Along Poydras Street and surrounding it, you’ll find Italian favorite Reginelli’s and Mexican-American restaurants Johnny Sanchez and Juan’s Flying Burrito, just a short walk from the concert venues.
+You’ll also find Copper Vine Winepub, a fun place to enjoy a glass of wine and a meal before a show (the flatbreads are delicious).
 Eat as much as you’d like, then walk it off as you head to your show.